dnp3/opendnp3-guide/docs/faq/faq.md

 ### My master and outstation don't communicate

 The most common mistake when configuring a master to talk to an outstation is neglecting to set the correct addresses.
-DNP3 was originally designed to communicate on a shared serial bus, so **components ignore messages with addresses not intended for them**.
+DNP3 was originally designed to communicate on a shared serial bus, so **components ignore messages sent to addresses other than their own**.
 Outstations expect to receive messages from a particular master, and will only respond to that master if both the source and destination link-layer addresses are set correctly.

 ### Master or Outstation doesn't detect an ethernet cable being unplugged